ksachdeva/tiny-imagenet-tfds/README.md

 ## Introduction

 Tiny Imagenet is a scaled down version of ImageNet dataset.
-This dataset was created by folks at Standford for their course [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/).
+This dataset was created by folks at Stanford for their course [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/).

 ### Salient Features